- Capital University Law School, J.D., 1992

 - Assisting clients in the development and implementation of return to work programs and continuing education of employees with respect to Americans with Disabilities Act (ADA), the Family Medical Leave Act (FMLA), and workers' compensation issues

 - Defending Occupational Safety and Health Administration (OSHA) whistleblower actions

-Ms. Carman received her J.D. from Capital University Law School where she was on the Moot Court Board and was the Notes Editor for the Capital University Law Review.
+Corrine received her J.D. from Capital University Law School where she was on the Moot Court Board and was the notes editor for the Capital University Law Review.
 She received her B.A. from West Virginia University.

 - 10/18/2018Vorys attorney Corinne Carman presented at the Central Ohio Self-Insurers Association monthly meeting on October 18, 2018.

 - 9/7/2018On September 7, 2018, Vorys hosted the annual Workers’ Compensation Client Briefing in Columbus, Ohio.

 - 9/9/2016Vorys attorneys Dan Balmert, Corrine Carman, Margaret Everett, Scott Jamieson, Andrew Kaplan, Ted Mattis, Buz Minor, Brad Sinnott, Carl Smallwood, Elizabeth Smith, Ken Stump, Jerry Webbs and Rosemary Welsh were speakers at the annual Vorys Workers' Compensation Annual Client Briefing on September 9, 2016.